Registration

 1. Review the Raiders Volunteer Policy and Discipline/Conduct Policy .

 2. Complete the Respect In Sport Course.
 You will NOT be able to register until the course is complete – Respect In Sport Course .
-Please Choose Raiders Hockey Club.
+Please your player.

 3. Email administrator1@raidershc.ca the following information: